Laconicism is a collection of procedural and interactive sound compositions.

 Instead, the collection is distributed as a computer software so that the works can be experienced in their intended multidimensional forms.

-: Download from here.
-Download and run, tested on Leopard and Snow Leopard.
+Mac OS X: Download from here.
+Tested on Leopard and Snow Leopard.
 Should also work on Tiger (and on older PPC machines, though not tested).

 It looks and feels like: